KxSystems/docs-v1/docs/ref/adverbs.md

 "aya"
 ```

-!!! tip "Where you gonna call?"
 _Case_ is useful for selecting between record fields according to a test on some other field.

-    Suppose from a CSV we have lists of home and office phone numbers `h` and `o` and a third list `p` indicating at which number the record subject prefers to be called.
+Suppose we have lists `h` and `o` of home and office phone numbers, and a third list `p` indicating at which number the subject prefers to be called.

 ```q
 q)([]pref: p;home: h; office: o; call: (`home`office?p)'[h;o])